infinum/dotnet-handbook/Testing/Testing tools.md

     .Returns(5);
 ```

-When using these parameter definitions, it is a good practice to define the return value for as minimal set of input parameters as possible.
+When using these parameter definitions, it is a good practice to define the return value for as a minimal set of input parameters as possible.
 This means that we should avoid using `It.IsAny<T>()` if we have any restrictions or expectations for our input parameters, or even avoid using `It.Is<T>` if we have the exact value we will be expecting.

 Sometimes that is easier said than done.
 If we are dealing with complex objects which are generated inside the method we're testing, we can't simply compare it to an expected value, and the expression for validating the whole object could be a large one.
-In those cases we can use the `Callback()` method which allows us to do something with the input parameters.
+In those cases, we can use the `Callback()` method which allows us to do something with the input parameters.
 In this example, we will extract the value the method received, and then use Fluent Assertions (more on this in the section below) to validate the input:

 ``` c#
 ComplexRequest expectedInput = ComplexRequestMock.BuildExpectedInput();